-One important consequence of having an age uncertain time scale for representing proxy records is that the inter-comparison of records from different archives become difficult and ambiguous.
+One important consequence of having an age uncertain time scale for representing proxy records is that the intercomparison of records from different archives become difficult and ambiguous.
 In the approach outlined in this study, we overcome this difficulty because of the use of conditional probabilities.
-The use of conditional probability implies that every time we consider a particular calendar age and then estimate the DWF for it, we "fix" the calendar age precisely and then obtain the likelihoods of the proxy depths for that age.
-This means that the final proxy estimate we obtain is represented on a time could that in error free is a stime to prove the target.

-25 obtain is represented on a time scale that is error-free, i.e., it is without any uncertainty.
+The use of conditional probability implies that every time we consider a particular calendar age and then estimate the DWF for it, we 'fix' the calendar age precisely and then obtain the likelihoods of the proxy depths for that age.
+This means that the final proxy estimate we obtain is represented on a time scale that is error-free, i.e., it is without any uncertainty.
 Such a notion of a precise time scale has already been introduced for speleothems in Breitenbach et al. (2012), where it is termed as an "absolute" time scale which corresponds effectively to the time of deposition of the proxy material on the the archive.
 They illustrate the utility of an error-free time scale with the help of Monte Carlo age modeling approaches.
-In the present paper, we generalize this idea for all 5 radiometrically dated archives and also provide an analytical framework for it.
+In the present paper, we generalize this idea for all radiometrically dated archives and also provide an analytical framework for it.

 Typically, if we represent paleoclimate proxies on an age uncertain time scale, the interpretations of paleoclimate events are constrained by not being able to know when exactly an event took place in the past.
-This is overcome if the uncertainty is transferred from the age axis to the proxy axis ensuring that the time scale of representation is always error-free.
-An analogy to visualize this process is to think of the uncertainty as
+This is overcome if the uncertainty is transferred from the age axis to the proxy axis ensuring that the time scale of representation is always errorfree.

-- always error-free.
 An analogy to visualize this process is to think of the uncertainty as a bag of error that can be carried either by the time axis or the proxy axis.
-In paleoinvestigations till now, this bag of error had been left on the shoulders of the time axis, but we choose to transfer it to the proxy instead.
-This comes at a price - because in doing so, we are not certain any longer about the high frequency variability of the - proxy.
-Thus, it is not a question of whether this particular representation of proxies is more correct than the conventional age-uncertain one - the choice of representation is context dependent and is determined by the goals of the paleoclimatic investigation.
+In paleo-investigations till now, this bag of error had been left on the shoulders of the time axis, but we choose to transfer it to the proxy instead.
+This comes at a price - because in doing so, we are not certain any longer about the high frequency variability of the proxy.
+Thus, it is not a question of whether this particular representation of proxies is more correct than the conventional ageuncertain one - the choice of representation is context dependent and is determined by the goals of the paleoclimatic investigation.
 One can conceive a study in which the interest in the high frequency variability is outweighed by the problems of vagueness induced by an age-uncertain time axis.
-In - such a scenario, it is reasonable to use an existing framework of age modeling that establishes a representative set of ages for each depth level of the core, provided the approximations used for dealing with the irregular calibrated age distributions are reasonable.
+In such a scenario, it is reasonable to use an existing framework of age modeling that establishes a representative set of ages for each depth level of the core, provided the approximations used for dealing with the irregular calibrated age distributions are reasonable.